Dudemanguy/vmn/options.md

 ## Keybindings

 Like the main options, keybindings in vmn are defined in the configuration file as `foo="value"`.
 However, these options cannot be set as command line arguments.
 Settings for keybindings are read as strings, but are internally used as ASCII characters.
 If more than a single character is specified for an option (i.e. `foo="key"`), then only the first character will be read and the rest will be ignored (so `foo` is set to `k`).
 Currently, the only modifier key supported is `Ctrl` which can be specified in the configuration by adding `Ctrl+`.
 For example, `foo="Ctrl+i"` sets `foo` to Ctrl and i.
 Note that the order does not matter, so `foo="i+Ctrl"` is also valid.
 If multiple "+'s" are given, vmn will use the first non-Ctrl character and ignore the rest.
 So `foo="Ctrl+i+j+k"` is read as just `Ctrl+i`. `foo="i+j+Ctrl+k"` also becomes `Ctrl+i`.
-Additionally, setting integer values for keybindings (`foo="12"`) is also supported since ncurses uses ASCII.
-Integers can be combined with `Ctrl+` like normal characters.
+Additionally, setting integer values for keybindings (`foo="12"`) is also supported since ncurses uses ASCII. ``input-mode`` can be used to find specific integer values of certain key/key combinations.
+Integers can also be combined with `Ctrl+` like normal characters.

  Since vmn uses ncurses, the [macros](https://www.gnu.org/software/guile-ncurses/manual/html_node/Getting-characters-from-the-keyboard.html) for special keys are valid (i.e. `foo="KEY_RIGHT"` sets foo to the right arrow key).
 Function keys (f1, f2, f3, etc.) are also supported via `foo="f1"`.
 Note that the vast majority of those macros are for keys that are completely obsolete and nonexistent on current keyboards.
 Only the common keys are currently enabled in vmn, but support for one of the more esoteric keys can trivially be added upon request.
 Combining these macros with `Ctrl+` unfortunately does not work.
 If this is done, an error is given and vmn reverts back to the default settings.